 - Consider the responses of a selected group as the first results obtained from the project.

 - You can also use a pilot survey as the definitive survey of your research and deliberately ask participants for feedback, for example asking them how clear the instructions are or what questions are difficult to answer.

 After obtaining and analyzing results from the pilot survey, logistical, technical and any other issues can be addressed.
 You can correct the questions on your survey or choose the most appropriate types of questions if, for example, you are going to carry out an online survey.

 A pilot survey can be used to detect the lack of training of the personnel to be surveyed, issues with the logistics of distribution and collection of the survey as well as errors in the data recording.
 These problems can be fixed before taking the actual survey.

 Conducting a pilot survey before the final survey has great benefits for the researcher.
-One of the advantages is that they help to detect the elements that could cause a negative impact on the research, such as a bad design that causes the abandonment of the survey or poorly asked questions that confuses the respondent, causing them to answer incorrectly or to simply not give any answer.
+One of the advantages is that they help to detect the elements that could cause a negative impact on the research, such as a bad design that causes abandonment or poorly asked questions that confuse the respondent, causing them to answer incorrectly or to simply not give any answer.
 Avoid these common survey mistakes.

-A pilot survey also helps to assess the accuracy of the instructions in advance, to see if all participants understand it.
+A pilot survey also helps to assess the accuracy of the instructions in advance, to see if all participants understand them.

 In short, the main goal of a pilot survey is to determine whether a large-scale survey is worth conducting.

 When doing a preliminary survey, there is the possibility of making inaccurate predictions or hypotheses based on the data from the pilot test.